 In the report, “Low’s Cemetery: Incomplete List of Burials,” compiled in 1997 by former LaPorte County historian Fern Eddy Schultz, Patricia Harris, and Holly Jenks, there are four unmarked graves in the cemetery.
 The report indicated they all belonged to Civil War veterans.

 Despite the lack of credible source material, there are other problems with these tales.
 Daniel Low’s house with the important widow’s walk was not built until 1858.
-The Pulaski King house in LaPorte (allegedly on this same UGRR route as the Low home) also had a widow’s walk and wasn’t constructed until 1860.
+The Pulaski King house in LaPorte – allegedly on this same UGRR route as the Low home – also had a widow’s walk and wasn’t constructed until 1860.
+(The Fugitive Slave Act was passed in 1850 and the Civil War began in 1861).
 This tale has a troubling pattern—the McCaskey house near Stillwell, also on the alleged Plymouth-to-Michigan City UGRR route, had a widow’s walk too.
 That’s a short period of time for so much traffic to pass undiscovered.
 None of these homes were implicated in the UGRR until 100 years after the Civil War ended.

 In Fred Karst’s 1971 article[1], “Engineered by Quakers: The Underground Railroad in Northern Indiana,” he described the alleged Plymouth-to-Michigan City route that featured homes with hidden tunnels and rooms.
-His article incorporated two of the most common myths about the UGRR according to Henry Louis Gates (#1 and #3).
-There is no evidence in Indiana of UGRR tunnels, secret rooms, and false walls according to expert Jeannie Regan-Dinius (February 2023).
+His article incorporated two of the most common myths about the UGRR according to Henry Louis Gates, #1 and #3 (1.
+Quakers & white abolitionists ran the UGRR and 3. fugitive slaves hid in secret rooms and tunnels).
+Furthermore, there is no evidence in Indiana of UGRR tunnels, secret rooms, and false walls according to expert Jeannie Regan-Dinius (February 2023).
 Karst also mentioned McDonald as a source in his story.

 Although newspaper articles repeated the sensational tale about Daniel Low and the UGRR, none apparently examined its veracity.
 I don’t think Gladys Bull Nicewarner, Fred Karst, or Gene McDonald acted with bad intentions; rather, their imaginations and confirmation bias got the best of them.